YuanjieZhao/Automated-environmental-monitoring/README.md

 Figure1: architecture of the platform

 ![Figure 1](Images/Architecture of the platform for water quality monitoring.jpg)

 Figure 2: workflow diagram of the platform

 ![Figure 2](Images/Workflow diagram of the platform.jpg)

-Figure 3: deployment of the platform in the field
+Figure 3: deployment of the platform in the field=

 ![Figure 3](Images/Deployment of Platform in the Field.jpg)

 Figure 4: Unmanned Surface Vehicles and base station

 ![Figure 4](Images/Unmanned Surface Vehicles and base station.jpg)

 ## Acknowledgement